Transparency in PDF files refers to objects on a page, such as images or text, which are transparent or ‘show through’.

 - Feathering objects.

-- Placing native files which contain transparency from Adobe Illustrator, InDesign or Photoshop.
+- Placing native files that contain transparency from Adobe Illustrator, InDesign, or Photoshop.

 - Dragging & dropping or copying & pasting transparent objects from applications like Adobe Illustrator to Adobe InDesign.